by Nashville nutrition expert Dan DeFigio,

-What if I told you that there was a chemical added to many foods that could cause brain damage in you and your children?
+The dangers of artificial sweeteners are not reported enough!
+There are chemicals added to many foods that could cause brain damage in you and your children.

-If I showed you evidence that something many people drink every day could be precipitating some of the degenerative neurological diseases like Alzheimer’s and Parkinson’s, would you be upset?
+If I showed you evidence that something many people drink every day could be accelerating degenerative neurological diseases like dementia and Parkinson’s, would you be upset?

 Would it surprise you to learn that the FDA has approved several food additives to sweeten food which have been proven to increase the risk of brain tumors and thyroid problems?

 Artificial sweeteners work by causing neuroexcitation in a part of the brain that causes us to perceive a sweet taste.
 The dangers from artificial sweeteners come from the fact that these chemical sweeteners over-stimulate the neurons — to the point where they literally self-destruct.

 MSG and NutraSweet are especially dangerous for babies (both in and out of the womb), because infants’ brains are not yet protected by the blood-brain barrier.
 My own theory explaining some of the enormous rise in the incidence of autism in American children is that it is due to the mothers’ use of these chemicals while pregnant, and the prevalence of these chemicals in processed food for babies and toddlers.
 I am not making this up — I will encourage you to investigate the research in such journals as The Journal of Child Neurology, Biomed Biochim Acta, International Journal of Neuroscience, and Journal of Neurochemistry.

 MSG (monosodium glutamate)

 Most folks are aware that this one is bad news.
 Here’s why:

-Brain damage.
-Excessive glutamate in the brain kills glutamate receptors and neurons connected to it.
-This has huge implications for Alzheimer’s and Parkinson’s.
+- Brain damage: Excessive glutamate in the brain kills glutamate receptors and neurons connected to it.
+This has huge implications for dementia and Parkinson’s.

-Weight gain.
-MSG increases the amount on insulin produced by the pancreas.
+- Weight gain: MSG increases the amount on insulin produced by the pancreas.
 One of the standard laboratory practices to create obese mice and rats is to inject them with MSG.
 They are even referred to as “monosodium-glutamate-obese rats” in the research reports!
-I am not joking — go to the research archives at www.pubmed.com and search for “MSG obese”.
+I am not joking — go to the research archives at pubmed.com and search for “MSG obese”.

 - Hypothalmus damage: The hypothalmus controls other endocrine glands like thyroid, adrenals, etc.